-The COVID-19 pandemic is generally considered under control in China.
+As of the date of this report, the COVID-19 pandemic is generally considered under control in China.
 In light of the current circumstances, in the absence of long-term local lockdown, the Company estimates its financial results will not be adversely affected in 2023.
 The Company is closely monitoring the development of the COVID-19 pandemic and continuously evaluating any further potential impact on its business, results of operations and financial condition.
 If the outbreak persists or escalates, the Company may be subject to further negative impact on its business operations and financial condition.